za3k/qr-backup/docs/FAQ.md

 You can also use a [different paper backup program](#what-other-paper-backup-projects-exist).
 Ultimately, qr-backup is designed to make restores easy, not to pack data in as densely as posible.

-## How much of my backup can I lose and still restore?
-Depends whether you have qr-backup when you're doing the restore.

-**New in v1.1**: If you restore using qr-backup, you can lose roughly 30% of the pages or QR codes, no more.
-The technology used is called erasure coding.
-It's the same thing that lets you read a damaged CD, a bit flip in ECC RAM, or a damaged zraid volume.

-If you don't have qr-backup, it's more fragile.
-If you lose one page, or even one QR code (like if it's torn off or you spill grape juice), you're hosed.
-You won't be able to restore.
-If some dirt, a pen mark, etc gets on a QR code, you'll be fine.

-There are some command-line options that reduce the damage:

-- `--num-copies` prints duplicates of QR codes.
-If you're printing duplicates, I recommend three copies (rather arbitrarily).
-- `--no-compress` disables compression.
-This makes the backup longer, but it means that if you have 50% of the data, you can recover 50% of the file.
-For some backup types (text documents) this is useful.
-For others (bitcoin wallets) it is not.
-- `--shuffle`, which is on by default, randomly re-orders codes.
-This helps if you are restoring with QR-backup.
-Erasure codes can only cover up to 256 QRs, so large files (>20KB) are split into sets of codes.
-If you lose 30% of codes from one set, you lose data.
-To combat this, qr-backup orders codes randomly by default, so you're unlikely to lose many codes from the same set.

-## Why don't you support windows?
-I might someday, I just haven't done it yet.

-- I don't use Windows myself
-- I want the restore process to work WITHOUT qr-backup software.
-I'm not sure how to do this on Windows yet.

-In the meantime, you could try [a different paper backup program](#what-other-paper-backup-projects-exist).

-## Why don't you support mac/OS X?
+### Why did you write qr-backup?
-Both backup and restore probably work, actually, it's just not tested. `brew install zbar` and let me know in the issue tracker.
+I wrote it to back up my journal (about 2MB).
+I hope you'll find it useful too.

-## Why doesn't the restore process require qr-backup?
+### Why doesn't the restore process require qr-backup?
+Because that's awesome.

-Because I want the restore process to work when qr-backup has been lost to history.
+I want the restore process to work when qr-backup has been lost to history.
 Also, I want users to understand how the backup/restore process works.

-## How exactly does the backup/restore process work?
+### How exactly does the backup/restore process work?
 The exact commands to run are described in the README and on the printed backup.
 But here's a conceptual explanation of how things work.

 If find this explanation helpful, run qr-backup with the `--instructions both` option to add it to the paper backup.